 We love to use a variety of seasonal veggies like broccoli, yellow squash, zucchini, carrots, snap peas, and mushrooms.
 Include whichever hearty vegetables you prefer!

 Yes!
-Use your choice of frozen veggies and do not thaw before adding to the Blackstone.
+Use your choice of frozen veggies and do not thaw before adding to the flat top griddle.
 Just be sure to increase cook time by a couple of minutes so they properly cook throughout.

 This recipe works best with chicken tenderloin strips or chicken breasts sliced into strips (see notes below).